CCBlueX/Documentation/md/tutorials/change_version.md

   - **Classic:** c0.0.15 - c0.30 (including CPE)
   - **Bedrock:** 1.21.30 (limited feature support)
   - **Special Versions:** Snapshots, April Fools, and Combat Tests.

-  > *Disclaimer:* This mod is not guaranteed to work with anti-cheat systems on all servers.
-Use with caution.

 ![Version Selector](/images/version_selector.png)